marcos-sem-s/datacamp-exercises/Understanding Data Engineering/03 - Moving and processing data.md

 | Running the song encoding pipeline, because engineering changed the encoder and wants to make sure they still pass the validation check. | Collecting data from Google Analytics every morning to check how the promotion campaign is going. | Updating the number of followers in a playlist table after a user subscribed to it. |
 |  | Processing music videos uploaded by artists every hour. |  |
 |  | Generating the Spotflix Weekly Playlist from Chapter 1 every Monday at 00:00 AM. |  |

+> Excellent!
+You definitely know how to schedule data processing tasks, what the different types of schedules are, and when they are appropriate.
+Let's go to the next exercise to see how well you understand batching and streaming!

 <br>